Behind the artwork

 Manhattan Bridge from Brooklyn

-AI-generated by Gemini 3 Pro Image, in this artist’s visual idiom.
+AI-generated in this artist’s visual idiom.

 Pennsylvania Station Interior